-To remove the cylinders from the master solid, select the Subtract tool on the Solid Editing panel.
+To remove the cylinders from the master solid, select the Subtract tool on the Solids Editing toolbar.

-You will be prompted to "Select solids and regions to subtract from".
+Then the AutoCAD program will prompt you with "Select solids and regions to subtract from".
 Select the larger master solid and the system will respond with "1 found".
-Hit Enter to proceed to the next step, which is "Select solids and regions to subtract".
+You need to Enter to proceed to the next step, which is "Select solids and regions to subtract".
 Pick the three cylinders and the software application will counter with "3 found".
-Hit Enter and a region exactly the shape of the two cylinders will disappear from the larger one as shown in Figure 6.30.
+Enter and a region exactly the shape of the two cylinders is missing from the larger one as shown in Figure 6.30.
 Notice that you cannot see any difference in the solid when you subtract the cylinders.
 You will learn the Shade command to see your results better.